 There was a time many years ago when, more than anything, I wanted a job that would give me “most evenings and weekends off.”
 That would be my perfect job!

 At the time I was reaping the rewards of some horrible choices I had made early in my life.
 I was working multiple jobs.
 All hours.
 Hardly making any money.
 At the time the future seemed bleak.

-Fast forward to today, and I have a fantastic position with an amazing organization.
+Fast-forward to today.
+I have a fantastic position with an amazing organization.
 And yes, I do get most evenings and weekends off!

 Better yet I have a wife, son, and dog in our house in Granite Bay CA that makes it all incredibly meaningful.

 The roadmap from there to here was simple.
 Just reference this favorite and apt illustration of “what success looks like.”

 My first “professional” job – I learned later – was obtained because the Japanese-born manager confused “Harbor College” with “Harvard College.”
 He thought he was making a terrific Ivy League hire.
 He was not.